stephengold/Acorus/README.md

 ### TestBareBones

-This is an example of a minimal `ActionApplication`: one without a `StatsAppState`, a `DebugKeysAppState`, or a `FlyByCamera`.
+This is an example of a minimal `ActionApplication`: one without a `FlyByCamera`, a `DebugKeysAppState`, a `ScreenshotAppState`, or a `StatsAppState`.

 A help node is displayed.
 It indicates which hotkey is bound to each action.

-There is a single `InputMode`, which binds 2 hotkeys to 2 different actions.
+There is a single input mode: Acorus's default input mode.
-These bindings emulate the behavior of a `SimpleApplication`:
-+ the Esc hotkey, to exit the application, and
+In this example, it binds the Esc hotkey to the "SIMPLEAPP_Exit" action.
-+ a hotkey (either PrtSc or ScrLk or SysRq) to capture a screenshot to a file.

-NOTE: If `ActionApplication` doesn't find a `ScreenshotAppState` during startup, it attaches one.
+Pressing the Esc key triggers the "SIMPLEAPP_Exit" action.
+The code to handle that action is built into `ActionApplication`.
+It causes the application to terminate.

+Because action names are displayed in the help node, they should ideally be short and descriptive.
+However, since "SIMPLEAPP_Exit" is part of the JMonkeyEngine legacy, the `buildNode()` utility method that constructs the help node gives it special treatment.
+As a result, "exit" is displayed in place of the actual action name.

 ### TestHotkeys